francisuloko/international-hotels/README.md

 # Microverse HTML & CSS Captstone Project
-## TwoSteps, A Directry of Local Businesses
+## TwoSteps, A Directry of International Hotels
 ### [Solo Project]

 > Responsive Web Design Project built with HTML & CSS, Bootstrap, Git and Github

 [![screenshot](./app_screenshot.png)]()

-This project involves building a responsive, mobile first, local directory called TwoSteps.
-A local directory enables a user to find local business in their area.
-The web app displays the details of a registered business in two simple steps by 1.) entering a search criteria and 2.) selecting a business from the list of search results.
-The name of the app is derived from the number of actions (two steps) required to land on a business page.
+This project involves building a responsive, mobile first, Hotel directory called TwoSteps.
+This history directory enables a user to find hotels around the world.
+The web app displays the details of a registered hotel in two simple steps by 1.) entering a search criteria and 2.) selecting a hotel from the list of search results.
+The name of the app is derived from the number of actions (two steps) required to land on a hotel's page.

 TwoSteps is a project based on [PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE) designed by Matthew Njuguna and Sam Achola.
 "Patashule is a web app that bridges the gap between schools and parents" (Behance).
-In a similar way, twosteps bridges the gap between locals and local businesses.
+In a similar way, twosteps bridges the gap between people on transit and hotels around the world.

 The project demonstrates all the technical skills learnt in the Microverse HTML 2.0 curriculum: